JeeeJeee/SharpAcompute/readme.md

 ﻿# SharpAcompute
+## Word of warning:
+_The plugin is currently at version 0.1; in active development, and has several problems.
+Most notably with C# assemblies not being correctly unloaded leading to problems with hotreloading.
+This adds a lot of overhead to development time and I do not recommend using the plugin for larger project until its fixed.
+That said; this plugin is somehow **still** an improvement on the usability of `EffectCompositor` so I hope that you who are reading this can help with issues or pray to the Godot gods that the developers spend more time making the workflow signficantly better._
+***

 A C# godot plugin implementation of [Acerolas Acompute](https://github.com/GarrettGunnell/Acerola-Compute) that makes working with the new `EffectCompositor` _slightly_ less painful.
 Tested in Godot version 4.4-mono
 ***